kpelechrinis/NFL-ExpectedPoints-Ratings/README.md

 The optimization described in our paper essentially obtains a team rating.
 E.g., a team with an offensive passing rating of 0.1 means that is 0.1 expected points per play better than average (an average team has a rating of 0).
 Similarly a team with a defensive rating of 0.1 means that it allows 0.1 expected points per play more than an average team (so for defensive rating a negative value is better!).
 These ratings take into consideration the opposition strength every team faced.

+The nfl_3factors.R is a script that builds a model for the correlation between the pass/rush/special teams ratings and total season wins.

+Overall:

+1. Passing explains 55%-64% of the win-loss variance
+2. Rushing explains 5%-12% of the win-loss variance
+3. Special teams explain only up to 2% of the win-loss variance